chenzhaiyu/abspy/joss/paper.md

 # Acknowledgements

-I acknowledge the feedback provided by [Liangliang Nan](https://github.com/LiangliangNan), Yuqing Wang, and Qian Bai, which greatly contributed to the development of this package.
+I acknowledge the feedback provided by [Liangliang Nan](https://github.com/LiangliangNan), [Hugo Ledoux](https://github.com/hugoledoux), Yuqing Wang, and Qian Bai, which greatly contributed to the development of this package.

 # References